 - Sore throat

 Diagnosis of Neutropenia

-The diagnosis is based on the history, physical examination, and the laboratory investigations.
+The diagnosis is based on history, physical examination, and laboratory investigations.
 Imaging studies are also performed in certain cases.

-It shows the signs of the infections, fever, ulcers, gingivitis, abscesses, pneumonia, skin infections, sepsis, cervical lymphadenopathy, and growth retardation.
-Many times, there is fever without any focal signs of the disease.
+It shows the signs of infections, fever, ulcers, gingivitis, abscesses, pneumonia, skin infections, sepsis, cervical lymphadenopathy, and growth retardation.
+Many times, there is a fever without any focal signs of the disease.

 - Complete blood count

 - Differential Leukocyte Count (DLC)

 - Peripheral blood smears

 - Rheumatoid factor (RF)

 - Peripheral blood flow cytometry